Genomics in Clinical Practice

 Approach to teaching

-This course applies several types of teaching modalities, including lectures, reflective group-work, theoretical cases, live in-class cases, student-to-student presentation and in-class discussion.
-The course also include graded and ungraded tests/quizzes, a journal club and e-based exercises.
+This course applies several types of teaching modalities, including lectures, reflective group-work, theoretical cases, student-to-student presentation,s and in-class discussions.
+The course also includes graded and ungraded tests/quizzes, a journal club, and e-based exercises.

 Evaluation and Grading